 Food guarding behaviors may present in the Miniature Schnauzer, so it is important to build trust with the breed from an early age and contact a behaviorist at any sign of resource guarding.
 Children should never be allowed to touch or remove food while any dog is eating.

 Though the Miniature Schnauzer is fond of family and enjoys time together, they can be left home alone for part of the day without much concern and with enough exercise during the rest of the day.
 Without enough exercise or mental stimulation, the Mini Schnauzer may become barky and loud or cause damage to furniture or other belongings.
 It may be helpful to hire a dog walker if she will be left alone for more than five hours.
-Crate training may be necessary to prevent damage and to keep a Mini Schnauzer safe.
+Crate training, and a comfortable crate they can call home, may be necessary to prevent damage and to keep a Mini Schnauzer safe.

 Health and Grooming

 The wiry hair of the Miniature Schnauzer sheds minimally, but it requires regular grooming to prevent matting.
 Breed standards call for stripping or plucking loose hair from the body, but pets not meant for show may be clipped instead.
 Clipping the hair causes it to become softer and less wiry with time.
 Trips to the groomer are necessary every eight weeks.
 The fringe or 'furnishings' on the belly of the Mini Schnauzer must be brushed regularly to prevent tangles.
 The face features a beard and eyebrows.
 Too many baths can irritate the skin, so one bath per month is plenty for a Miniature Schnauzer.